PCMag Lead Mobile Analyst Sascha Segan - TMO Background Mode Interview - The Mac Observer

-Sascha Segan is PCMag.com’s Lead Mobile Analyst, He has reviewed more than 1,100 smartphones, tablets and other gadgets in more than 15 years with PCMag.
+Sascha Segan is PCMag.com’s Lead Mobile Analyst.
+He has reviewed more than 1,100 smartphones, tablets and other gadgets in more than 15 years with PCMag.
 Sascha is also a multiple award-winning travel writer.

 We chatted about how he got started in computing, and it was a familiar story. “…published the high school newspaper, literary magazine and foreign language magazine on an SE/30.”
 Along the way, Sascha discovered that he loved helping people and showing them how tech works.
 We talked about the future of foldable smartphones, how the butterfly MBP keyboard drove him to Windows, a (presumed) Apple iPhone/iPad event on March 31, and what’s in store for the 5G iPhone 12.
 Sascha understands 5G and phones deeply, and so this was a very informative show.